peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Render Prop

 Using a render prop to compose child elements is an advanced pattern that delegates all aspects of rendering to the consumer.
-Furthermore, it provides the consumer with details about the component's state that can be mapped to specific child props.
+Furthermore, it provides the consumer with details about the component's state that can be mapped to child props.
 The result is a loose coupling between the component and its children.

-Here the component is saying “Render the children when I tell you to, and by the way, here is some information about my state in case you need it."
+Here the component is saying “Render the children when I call this function.
+I'll send you some information about my state in case you need it."

 ```jsx
 import {render} from 'react-dom'